-ASTM A325 and ASTM A490 are the two U.S. standard structural bolt specifications.
-When looking at the mechanical requirements of bolts it appears that an ASTM A325 and SAE J429 Grade 5 are identical as do the ASTM A490 and the SAE J429 Grade 8.
+ASTM F3125/F3125M is a structural bolt specification covering inch and metric bolt grades.
+This specification contains 4 inch series bolting grades: A325, F1852, A490, and F2280.
+These will be addressed in this article.
+When looking at the mechanical requirements of bolts it appears that a grade A325 and SAE J429 Grade 5 are identical as do the grade A490 and the SAE J429 Grade 8.

 Notice the Grade 5 has a much smaller head configuration and a shorter shank than the A325 structural bolt.

-This begs the question, "Can an SAE J429 Grade 5 be used when an ASTM A325 is specified?"
-The answer is definitely no. This is also the case for substituting a Grade 8 when A490 is specified, and here are some reasons why:
+This begs the question, "Can an SAE J429 Grade 5 be used when an ASTM F3125 grade A325 is specified?"
+The answer is definitely no. This is also the case for substituting a Grade 8 when grade A490 is specified, and here are some reasons why:

 Third, the difference in thread length is also likely to result in a change in shear strength.
 The following two diagrams demonstrate this difference: